-5 CONCLUDING REMARKS
+6 CONCLUDING REMARKS

-Different materials/assemblies require different levels of on-site protection to minimize water absorption and entrapment and to accelerate drying when wetting occurs.
-The amount of effort and the effectiveness of the methods depend on the climate, the types of assemblies involved, and other conditions, such as the construction method.
-As the last line of defense, building assemblies should always be designed to dry, in case wetting occurs during construction or in service.
+In a wet climate, different products/assemblies require different levels of on-site protection to minimize water absorption and entrapment and to accelerate drying when wetting occurs.
+The amount of effort and the effectiveness of the methods will depend on the types of products/assemblies involved and other conditions.
+Building assemblies should always be designed to dry, in case wetting occurs during construction or in service.
+In the other extreme in a very dry climate, humidification may instead be used to slow down or to reduce wood drying in order to reduce checking, cupping, and warping.